 Tips for Living Poor on a Budget

 If you are living paycheck to paycheck, then it is time to look at your budget.
-If you feel like you are borke, you can use some tips for living poor and save more.
-Using savings hacks, can really help in time of financail need.
+If you feel like you are broke, you can use some tips for living poor and saving more.
+Using savings hacks can really help in times of financial need.

 According to Investopedia, a budget can help you gain financial security.
 And if you are living poor, a budget can help you start living better.
 Are you sick of feeling a pit in your stomach every time a bill arrives?

 It will help to save money by cutting back on small luxuries in life, for example, coffee shops or restaurants.
 It might be tempting but these small luxuries add up over time and can really cut into your budget if they are not monitored.
 You should also try to find ways of making more money by working overtime or finding another job with higher pay at the same time.

 Yet, living on a budget does not mean that you need to deprive yourself of the things that make life worth living just because you are working with a tighter budget